This information should not be interpreted as an endorsement of cryptocurrency or any specific provider,

 have holdings in the cryptocurrencies discussed.

 Indacoin is a London-based cryptocurrency exchange founded in 2013.
-It lets you buy bitcoin with a credit or debit card without having to verify your identity.
-Indacoin also offers a trading platform where you can buy and sell bitcoin, Litecoin and Ethereum with other users around the world.
+It lets you buy Bitcoin with a credit or debit card without having to verify your identity.
+Indacoin also offers a trading platform where you can buy and sell Bitcoin, Litecoin and Ethereum with other users around the world.

 How do I send money through Indacoin?

-Here’s the process to make a money transfer through bitcoin:
+Here’s the process to make a money transfer through Bitcoin:

-- Use fiat currency — government-issued money like GBP, USD and EUR — to buy bitcoin.
+- Use fiat currency (government-issued money like GBP, USD and EUR) to buy Bitcoin.

-- Send the bitcoins to your recipient.
+- Send the Bitcoin to your recipient.

 You can complete most of these steps on Indacoin.
-The only thing you can’t do is withdraw fiat currency to your bank account — for that, you’ll need to use Payza.
+The only thing you can’t do is withdraw fiat currency to your bank account; for that, you’ll need to use Payza.

 A more efficient method for an Indacoin transfer

-Since Payza is the only method to withdraw fiat currency on Indacoin, it may be more efficient to send your bitcoins to Payza right away.
+Since Payza is the only method to withdraw fiat currency on Indacoin, it may be more efficient to send your Bitcoin to Payza right away.
 This helps you avoid Indacoin’s 12% transaction fee for withdrawing fiat currency.
 For example:

-- Then your recipient can convert the bitcoin to fiat currency on Payza.
+- Then your recipient can convert the Bitcoin to fiat currency on Payza.
 They can also withdraw the money to their bank account or credit card.

-How are Indacoin’s exchange rates?
+What are Indacoin’s exchange rates like?